Binary-coded decimal

 BCD's main virtue, in comparison to binary positional systems, is its more accurate representation and rounding of decimal quantities, as well as its ease of conversion into conventional human-readable representations.
 Its principal drawbacks are a slight increase in the complexity of the circuits needed to implement basic arithmetic as well as slightly less dense storage.

 BCD was used in many early decimal computers, and is implemented in the instruction set of machines such as the IBM System/360 series and its descendants, Digital Equipment Corporation's VAX, the Burroughs B1700, and the Motorola 68000-series processors.

 BCD per se is not as widely used as in the past, and is unavailable or limited in newer instruction sets (e.g., ARM; x86 in long mode).
 However, decimal fixed-point and decimal floating-point formats are still important and continue to be used in financial, commercial, and industrial computing, where the subtle conversion and fractional rounding errors that are inherent in binary floating point formats cannot be tolerated.

 Background

 BCD takes advantage of the fact that any one decimal numeral can be represented by a four-bit pattern.
-The most obvious way of encoding digits is Natural BCD (NBCD), where each decimal digit is represented by its corresponding four-bit binary value, as shown in the following table.
+An obvious way of encoding digits is Natural BCD (NBCD), where each decimal digit is represented by its corresponding four-bit binary value, as shown in the following table.
 This is also called "8421" encoding.

 This scheme can also be referred to as Simple Binary-Coded Decimal (SBCD) or BCD 8421, and is the most common encoding.
 Others include the so-called "4221" and "7421" encoding – named after the weighting used for the bits – and "Excess-3".
 For example, the BCD digit 6, 0110'b in 8421 notation, is 1100'b in 4221 (two encodings are possible), 0110'b in 7421, while in Excess-3 it is 1001'b ($6 + 3 = 9$).

 The following table represents decimal digits from 0 to 9 in various BCD encoding systems.
 In the headers, the "8 4 2 1" indicates the weight of each bit.
 In the fifth column ("BCD 8 4 −2 −1"), two of the weights are negative.
 Both ASCII and EBCDIC character codes for the digits, which are examples of zoned BCD, are also shown.

 As most computers deal with data in 8-bit bytes, it is possible to use one of the following methods to encode a BCD number: